wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 It is converted into a pandas DataFrame at the end of the *Initialization* section to enable program manipulation.

-Then, set the level of significance (*α*) and identify the column labels, from the input file, that identify your data groups—*GROUP_COLUMN_1, etc.*
+Then, set the level of significance (*α*) and identify the column labels, from the input file, that identify your data groups—*GROUP_COLUMN_1*, etc.

 ### Data operations

 This section begins the statistical hypohtesis testing.

-First, it slices through the rate DataFrame to select the time intervals required to complete the ANOVA tests:
+First, it slices through the input DataFrame to select the time intervals required to complete the ANOVA tests:
 1. The mean transect elevation change rates of interval 1,
 2. the mean transect elevation change rates of interval 2, and
 3. the mean transect elevation change rates of interval 3.